Skip to content

 • At least one installed AI client, such as Claude Desktop or the Gemini CLI.

-To find your Matillion region, client ID and client secret:
+To find your Matillion region, and to create your Matillion API credentials (client ID and client secret):

 1. Log in to the Data Productivity Cloud.